sphinx-contrib/spelling/issuetracker/doc/index.rst

    .. attribute:: project

-      The project name as string
+      The project name as string.

    .. attribute:: url